Conveyancing - First time buyer

 Here are a few common reasons why conveyancing can be time consuming:

-• Problems revealed in the homebuyer’s survey, flagging a range of issues from electrical issues and damp to problems with the central heating system.
+• Issues revealed in the homebuyer’s survey, flagging a range of issues from electrical issues and damp to problems with the central heating system.
 The results from the homebuyer’s survey can lead to further questions, agreements or renegotiations.

 • Mortgage application issues can result in offer delays.

-How can I speed up the process?
+How can I speed up the conveyancing process?

 • Make yourself available and communicate clearly.
 Keep your conveyancer and estate agent close and talk to them regularly to stay up-to-date on your case’s progress.
 Ask for regular updates and make sure you reply to correspondence.

 • Track your case online.
-The good news is that in the digital word you can quickly and easily track your case.
+The good news is that in the digital world you can quickly and easily track your case.
 Online portals like eWay, provide real-time updates and allow for you to manage and review documents with ease, anywhere, anytime.

 • Get informed.
 Familiarise yourself with the conveyancing process and find out what to expect in each stage.
 Your conveyancer should be able to answer your questions around hidden expenses and reassure you about completion dates, next steps and outstanding actions.